1morshed1/jersey-number-recognition/TECHNICAL_REPORT.md

 # Temporal Jersey Number Recognition - Technical Report

-**Author:** Fahim
+**Author:** Md.
+Morshed Jamal
 **Date:** December 13, 2024
 **Project:** Jersey Number Recognition with 00-99 Generalization
-**Institution:** Acme AI Ltd. Technical Assessment

 ---

 ## Executive Summary

-This solution implements a **lightweight temporal Convolutional-Recurrent Neural Network (CRNN)** that recognizes jersey numbers (00-99) from video sequences using a **two-digit prediction strategy**.
+This solution implements a **lightweight temporal Convolutional-Recurrent Neural Network (CRNN)** that recognizes jersey numbers (00-99) from sequences using a **two-digit prediction strategy**.
 Despite training on only 10 classes `[4, 6, 8, 9, 48, 49, 64, 66, 88, 89]`, the model achieves **96.21% validation accuracy** and demonstrates the architectural capability to generalize to all 100 possible number combinations.

 ### Key Achievements
 - ✅ **Lightweight architecture:** 13.6M parameters (7M trainable), 52MB model size